 Cold-proof Your Home

 As the temperatures outside drop, you may be noticing more drafts in your home.
-Windows and doors that don’t properly shut or seal could be letting cold drafts in through your home that can make you cold and also increase your vulnerability for getting sick.
-Address any visible drafts you can find, rearrange furniture to block cooler air coming in from windows, and go ahead and get out your favorite throw-blanket to have handy on your couch or recliner.
+Windows and doors that don’t properly shut or seal could be letting cold drafts in through your home that can make you cold and also increase your vulnerability to getting sick.
+Address any visible drafts you can find, rearrange furniture to block cooler air coming in from windows, and go ahead and get out your favorite throw blanket to have handy on your couch or recliner.

 Everyone, especially seniors who utilize wood stoves, fireplaces, and space heaters, should check their carbon monoxide and smoke detector batteries this fall.
 Plan on testing the alarms on these detectors every month to make sure they are working properly as well.
 If you are a senior who has trouble affording high heating bills during the winter, don’t risk your health safety.
 Talk to your local Council on Aging or utility company to find out if there are heating assistance resources available for older adults in your area.